onurozer/simplematters.co/_posts/2021-01-26-marketing-research.md

 ## Summary

-[Analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis) can be a problem, but underestimating the importance of research is a bigger problem.
+Analysis paralysis can be a problem, but underestimating the importance of research is a bigger problem.
 Always start with research and give it the time and attention it deserves.
-It will save you countless hours and frustration on your journey to growth.
-For more in-depth discussion, tips and techniques, check out the [Customer Research Episode](https://www.strategyandsourdough.com/episodes/research) on Strategy & Sourdough.
+It will save you countless hours and frustration on your journey of growth.